Too Too: Career

-In 2014, both men had fought each other under Muay Thai rules at Thai Fight in Thailand, with Tuhtaboyev won by split decision.
+In 2014, both men had fought each other under Muay Thai rules at Thai Fight in Thailand, with Tuhtaboyev winning by split decision.
 Since then, Too Too had been celebrated in his home country of Myanmar, winning the WLC Middleweight World Champion title in 2018.
 Meanwhile, Tuhtaboyev had been more focused on Muay Thai, having been involved in several big fights.
 In their rematch under Lethwei rules, the WLC Middleweight World Championship would be on the line.

 As the reigning WLC Middleweight champion, Too Too received a challenge from a former opponent Naimjon Tuhtaboyev.
-On January 31, 2020, Too Too faced Naimjon Tuhtaboyev inside the Thein Pyu Stadium at WLC 11: Battlebones and the event was streamed live on UFC Fight Pass.
+On 31 January 2020, Too Too faced Naimjon Tuhtaboyev inside the Thein Pyu Stadium at WLC 11: Battlebones and the event was streamed live on UFC Fight Pass.
 Both fighters were eyeing a knockout, with Too Too being effective with his leg kicks and headbutts.
 However, judges gave Tuhtaboyev the victory via close split decision.

-Outside the ring
+Anti-coup protest, arrest and death

-Anti-coup activism
+On 11 April 2022, Too Too was arrested for taking part in demonstrations against the 2021 Myanmar coup d'état at his home in Minbu Township in Myanmar’s Magway Region with weapons and explosives in his possession.
+Since February 2021, Too Too had been actively protesting and taking part in the anti-coup protests in Myanmar.

-In 2022, Too Too was actively protesting and taking part in the anti-coup protests and was arrested for taking part in demonstrations against the 2021 Myanmar coup d'état.
-Too Too was arrested at his home in Minbu Township in Myanmar’s Magway Region with weapons and explosives in his possession.
+In April 2023, it was rumored that Too Too was shot and killed while trying to escape after being arrested and detained, but due to insufficient proof or witnesses it was never officially confirmed.
+On 13 July 2023, many Burmese news outlets reported Too Too's death after his friends broke the news on social media that his family had been informed about his death and that he had died in captivity on 26 April.
+It is believed that Too Too died 3 months prior on 26 April 2023 and was possibly tortured while in captivity of the military junta.